Thomas Wilson (composer): Career

+The chamber and instrumental compositions include four string quartets.
+The prize winning Third in 1958 is a three movement work, expressionist in tone and with the emphasis on counterpoint and organic development.
+The Fourth Quartet (1978) is a further example of his interest in single movement form (like the later orchestral piece Introit and the Violin Concerto).
+His first fully serial work was the 1961 Violin Sonata, and a free treatment of 12 tone techniques is a feature of his later pieces.
+There are also vocal chamber music settings, such as the 1983 song cycle The Willow Branches: Seven Songs from the Chinese, for soloists and chamber ensemble or piano.
+The six part piano piece Incunabula (1983) was composed for Richard Deering, who premiered it in 1984.
+Some of the music is used again in the Piano Concerto the following year.

 Wilson was awarded the CBE in 1990.
 The following year he was awarded an honorary DMus Degree from Glasgow University and created a Fellow of the Royal Scottish Academy of Music and Drama.
 He was also elected a Fellow of the Royal Society of Edinburgh.

-The 80th anniversary of Wilson's birth on 10 October 1927 was marked by a performance of the composer's St Kentigern Suite on 17 January 2008 by the RSAMD Chamber Orchestra, and by a performance of the composer's Violin Concerto also in January 2008 by the National Youth Orchestra of Scotland.
+He died at the age of 73 in June 2001, survived by his wife Margaret Rayner (married 1952) and their three sons.
+The 80th anniversary of Wilson's birth on 10 October 1927 was marked by a concert featuring one of the composer's most performed works, the St Kentigern Suite for string orchestra, on 17 January 2008 by the RSAMD Chamber Orchestra, and by a performance of the composer's Violin Concerto also in January 2008 by the National Youth Orchestra of Scotland.

-A biography co-written by David Griffith and Margaret Wilson and edited by Prof. Karl Gwiasda has been completed and published in 2011 to celebrate the 10th Anniversary of his death.

-Death

-Wilson died on 12 June 2001.